esheldon/nsim/config/README.txt

                 - psf not offset and coadding, very low shape noise
                 - -0.002 now...

-        - sim-e58ln - fixed bug in config, not shifting anything
+        - sim-e58ln - fixed bug in config (was not shifting anything)
         - sim-e59ln - just check still bias when not shifting psf

         - sim-e60 - about s/n = 15 with fixes